Learning Task Automata for Reinforcement Learning using Hidden Markov Models: Task Automaton Learning

-Cone Lumping efficiently converts an NFA underlying a labelled MC into a DFA (Corollary \ref{prop:cone} is proved in Appendix \ref{sec:proofs}).
-Our TA is a DFA, so this helps transfer learning because the hardness has been confined to learning the product MDP.
-If the environment changes slightly, the agent only has to relearn the affected part of the product MDP, then can use Cone Lumping to efficiently find the new TA.
-Determinising a product MDP can also be useful outside of our work, e.g., for (bi)simulation studies \cite{larsen1991bisimulation}.
+Cone Lumping therefore efficiently converts an NFA underlying a labelled MC into a DFA (our TA in this work, Section \ref{sec:exp}) and it assists in transfer learning because the hardness is confined to learning the product MDP.
+If the MDP or TA changes slightly, the agent only has to relearn the affected part of the product MDP, before using Cone Lumping to efficiently distil the new TA.
+In practice, this uses the transition probability distribution $\hat{P}^\otimes_\pi$ of the old MDP and TA's product MDP as an initial estimate for the new product MDP.
+The parts of the MDP and TA that remain the same will not need updating, so Baum-Welch only needs to update the parts that have changed.
+This speeds up convergence significantly \citep{yang2015statistical}.
+Finally, this process can also be useful outside of our work, e.g., for (bi)simulation or model reduction studies \citep{larsen1991bisimulation}.